Disabled Students' Allowance (DSA)

 • Some students may find it challenging to travel to / from University by public transport because of a disability.
 DSA can fund the additional cost of travelling to / from University in such instances (subject to funding body approval).

 Full-time and part-time undergraduate / postgraduate students who are eligible for student finance as 'home' students are likely to be eligible for DSA.
 You may not be eligible for the DSA if you are an international student or an assessment only student.
-If you are ineligible, please contact the DDS to discuss support further.
+If you are ineligible, please contact the DDS to discuss available support further.

 If you are eligible for DSA, your funding body will depend upon your UK home country, or in some instances your course.
 Please refer to the links below for further information concerning DSA funding bodies: